MichaelGloessl04/wpapihandler/__tests__/docs/test_docs.md

     - 2.7.3: get_tag_slug should create a new tag and return its ID if the tag does not exist and createIfNotExists is true
   - 2.8: remove_post
     - 2.8.1: remove_post should remove the post with the specified id
+  - 2.9: get_partners
+    - 2.9.1: get_partners should return all partners

 ## Test Docs: